-The breast may become tender, swollen and pinker in colour several months after treatment.
+The breast may become tender, swollen, show discolouration several months after treatment.
 There may also be short shooting pains and twinges.
 These are usually mild but may continue for a while after treatment.
 Some changes are noticed by about 30% of patients.
 Discomfort is marked in less than 10% of patients.

-Rarely, some patients experience small red marks on the skin - this is due to small burst blood vessels.
+Rarely, some patients experience small marks on the skin - this is due to small burst blood vessels.
 This is called telangiectasia.
 It can be unsightly but doesn't cause problems.
 This occurs in less than 10% of patients.